Olgierd Zienkiewicz: Honours

-He was instrumental in setting up the association of computational mechanics in engineering (ACME) for the United Kingdom in 1992 and was the honorary president for the association for the rest of his life.
+He was instrumental in setting up the association of computational mechanics in engineering for the United Kingdom (now the UK Association for Computational Mechanics, UKACM) in 1992 and was the honorary president for the association for the rest of his life.

 The Institution of Civil Engineers awards a prize in his honour biennially.
 The Zienkiewicz Numerical Methods in Engineering Prize was instituted in 1998 following a donation by John Wiley & Sons Ltd to commemorate his work in Numerical Methods in Engineering.